MichaelCurrin/dev-resources/resources/ruby/gems/mini-magick.md

 ## Usage

-Sample usage from the docs:
+Sample usage from the docs, reading an image, setting output size and format, then writing out.

 ```ruby
 require "mini_magick"